ceejbot/polyclay/README.md

 ### Persistence class methods

+All functions return promises if a callback is not provided.

 `provision(function(err, couchResponse))`

 Create the database the model expects to use in couch.
 Create any views for the db that are specified in the `design` field.
 Does nothing for Redis and LevelUP.
 Creates the keyspace and model tables/columnfamilies for Cassandra.